Guide: Serial communication over uart

 CP2012 USB to serial breakout board

 Find the usb-serial in your parts kit.
-One end has a USB-A connector and the other end has a 5-pin or 6-pin header.
-You will plug the USB-A into a usb port on your laptop and wire up jumpers from the usb-serial header pins to the uart on your Pi. usb-serial
+One end has a USB-A connector and the other is a 5-pin or 6-pin header.
+You will plug the USB-A end into a usb port on your hub and wire jumpers from the header pins to the uart on your Pi. usb-serial

 The square IC in the center of the board is the CP2102 chip converts from a usb interface to a serial interface.
 You will need a CP2102 driver on your laptop.

 Got CP2102 driver?
-Depending on the hardware and OS version, your laptop may have a pre-installed driver, otherwise you will need to manually install the CP2102 driver.
+If your OS version is relatively recent, your laptop likely has the driver pre-installed.
+If not, you will need to manually install the CP2102 driver.
 See CP2102 installation guide for more info.

 Connect usb-serial to Pi